 We calculate the distribution function for the particle velocities separately for the x, y, and z components.

-On the left, we have plotted the three velocity histograms using the last half of the trajectory data.
+We have plotted the three velocity histograms using the last half of the trajectory data.

 The agreement between our simulation results and the theoretical prediction is perfect, showing that the Maxwell-Boltzmann distribution is exactly satisfied.

-In this case, the distribution is clearly time-independent, therefore, we can get better results by taking averages over particles and time.
+In this case, the distribution is clearly time-independent, therefore, we could get better results by taking averages over particles and time.

 In contrast, we could not do the same for the distribution of particle positions, since the distribution is changing in time with the standard deviation scaling with t.